‘RHOA’: Sheree Whitfield Talks Kandi Burruss, Porsha Williams Lesbian Drama

 Porsha also claimed that Kandi has been carrying on a longtime affair with another female while her husband Todd tries to pick up women using a fake name “Marvin.”
 Things definitely took a turn for the very serious when Porsha accused Kandi and Todd of wanting to drug and rape her.

-A lot of the drama that has played out between Kandi Burruss and Porsha Williams, at least in front of the rest of the Real Housewives of Atlanta cast, probably wouldn’t have been as serious if Sheree Whitfield hadn’t been there to continue feeding the flames and getting everyone fired up over the accusations that Kandi and Porsha had been slinging at each other.
-When asked by Bravo if she was surprised about what Kandi told her, she responded with the following.
+A lof of the drama that has played out between Kandi Burruss and Porsha Williams, at least in front of the rest of the Real Housewives of Atlanta cast, probably wouldn’t have been as serious if Sheree Whitfield hadn’t been there to continue feeding the flames and getting everyone fired up over the accusations that Kandi and Porsha had been slinging at each other.
+When asked by Bravo if she was surprised about what Kandi told her, she responded:

 “I think my reaction said it all!
 I can’t believe all of the tea that these girls are spilling about each other.
 Apparently, I’m not the only one carrying bones in this group!
 LOL!”